MicrosoftDocs/sql-docs/azure-sql/managed-instance/log-replay-service-migrate.md

 ### Take backups directly to Blob Storage

-If your corporate and network policies allow it, take backups from SQL Server directly to Blob Storage by using the SQL Server native [BACKUP TO URL](/sql/relational-databases/backup-restore/sql-server-backup-to-url) option.
-If you can use this option, you don't need to take backups to local storage and upload them to Blob Storage.
+If you're on a supported version of SQL Server (starting with SQL Server 2012 SP1 CU2 and SQL Server 2014), and your corporate and network policies allow it, you can take backups from SQL Server directly to Blob Storage by using the native SQL Server [BACKUP TO URL](/sql/relational-databases/backup-restore/sql-server-backup-to-url) option.
+If you can use `BACKUP TO URL`, you don't need to take backups to local storage and upload them to Blob Storage.

 When you take native backups directly to Azure Blob Storage, you have to authenticate to the Storage account.
-You can do so by using an SAS token, or a managed identity.
+You can do so by using an SAS token, or, if you're on SQL Server 2022, you can also use a managed identity.

 ### [SAS token](#tab/sas-token)